 Chlorophyll-a - Chlorophyll-a is the pigment in plants that make them look green.
 Measuring chlorophyll-a indicates the amount of algae in the water column.
-Total Kjeldahl Nitrogen (TKN) - TKN is a form of nitrogen that is used as an indicator for the presence of manure or sewage in water bodies.
+Total Kjeldahl Nitrogen (TKN) - TKN is a form of nitrogen that is used as an indicator for the presence of organically bound nitrogen and ammonia in wastewater; manure or sewage.